celmechcongress2026/celmechcongress2026.github.io/accommodation.md

 - 🌐 **Website:** <a href="https://haciendaloslaureles.com" target="_blank">https://haciendaloslaureles.com</a>
 - 📍 **Location:** San Felipe del Agua, Oaxaca
 - 🏛️ **Venue:** This hotel will host the talks and scientific sessions during the congress.
+- 🕒 **From downtown Oaxaca:** 5–7 minutes by taxi · 22–25 minutes walking

 ---